Skip to main content Skip to navigation

 Research interests

 My doctoral research focuses on everyday perceptions of intra-state inequality and their relationship with the broader international system.
-More specifically, I am interested in whether non-elite experiences of economic polarization within a hegemon influence its ability to act as the primary regulator of liberal international order.
-Exploring this question, my research revolves around the hegemonic transition from Pax Britannica to Pax Americana as I aim to contribute to the literature on the outward effects of domestic, intra-state dynamics on hegemony and the stability of world order.
+More specifically, I am interested in whether non-elite experiences of economic polarization within a hegemon influence its ability to act as the primary regulator of the liberal international order.
+Exploring this question, my research revolves around the hegemonic transition from Pax Britannica to Pax Americana, and I aim to contribute to the literature on the outward effects of domestic intra-state dynamics, such as specific configurations of state selectivities and business-government-society relations, on hegemony and the stability of world order.

 • Economic inequality